 Disposable Life Latest Video

 To what extent is it possible to write of entire populations as disposable?
 How might we think about mass violence is such terms?
 And how might we forge a truly trans-disciplinary pedagogy that connects the arts, humanities and social sciences such that we may re-imagine peaceful co-habitation amongst the world of people?
 Bringing together some of the most celebrated critical scholars, public intellectuals and artists, this globally partnered initiative directly address these types of questions by interrogating the paradigm of “disposable life” to rethink the meaning of mass violence in the 21st Century.
-The first phase of the project consists of a series of monthly filmed reflections, the latest is provided by Slavoj Zizek who understands disposability to now be the prevailing condition for the majority of the worlds people.
-Previous contributions have been provided by Cynthia Enloe, Simon Critchley, Zygmunt Bauman, Griselda Pollock, Henry A. Giroux, Gustavo Esteva, Saskia Sassen & Max Silverman.
+The first phase of the project consists of a series of monthly filmed reflections, the latest is provided by David Theo Goldberg who reflects upon the disposability of populations in terms of post-raciality.
+Previous contributions have been provided by Cynthia Enloe, Simon Critchley, Zygmunt Bauman, Griselda Pollock, Henry A. Giroux, Gustavo Esteva, Saskia Sassen; Max Silverman, Slavoj Zizek Jean Franco & Richard Sennett.

 Join The Debate Disposable Futures